Pattern for Executable Service Specifications (PEXS)

 Unit test of a service :

-In order to unit test service specifications at the PIM, contextual operations of the related GOO are triggered by their controler operation (register_visitor() in the example above).
+In order to realize unit tests of service specifications at the PIM, contextual operations of the related GDS are triggered by their controler operation (register_visitor() in the example above).
 To orchestrate execution of its contextual operations, the controler compares the pre-condition of each operation to the state reached by the service before launching the operation whose pre-condition is satisfied.
-In its turn, a contextual operation updates the state of the related GOO before its completion.
+In its turn, a contextual operation updates the state of the related GDS before its completion.
 This allows the controler operation to wake-up the appropriate contextual operation.

 The figure below shows at the left actions that describe the business service Register Visitor using the UML activity diagram.
 On the right, PIM level specifications are automatically generated in order to test these behaviours.

 Actions and guard conditions are transformed respectively into operations and their pre-conditions.
-An orchestrator (controler operation) is designed to launch them depending on the state of the service (described by a Goal-Oriented Object - GOO).
+An orchestrator (controler operation) is designed to launch them depending on the state of the service (described by a Goal-Driven Service - GDS).

 Figure 2 : Transforming CIM level service specifications into PIM level ones for testing their behaviours